 Cassin's Kingbird (Tyrannus vociferans)

 Like the Western Kingbirds described above, a Cassin's Kingbird has a belly with a yellow wash.
-The Cassin's lacks the Western's narrow white tail edges.
-Also, the white on the Cassin's chin contrasts more clearly with the head and neck.
+The Cassin's lacks the Western's narrow white tail edges, but has light tail tips.
+Also, the white on the Cassin's chin contrasts more clearly with the dark head and neck.
 That white chin patch extends under the eyes.

 Vireonidae